Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Summary

 \section{Summary}

-In this work, we investigated the interaction (``chat'') between an EMRI signal and the population of inspiralling Galactic white dwarf binaries in LISA data.
+In this work, we investigated the interaction (``cross talk'') between an EMRI signal and the population of inspiralling Galactic white dwarf binaries in LISA data.
 We used the simulated ``Sangria'' dataset~\cite{Sangria} and an EMRI signal generated using the \texttt{FEW}~\cite{Chua:2020stf, Katz:2021yft, Speri:2023jte, few1} model.

 Our first main conclusion is that the resolvable GB sources (defined as those identified in the global fit in~\cite{Deng:2025wgk}) strongly contaminate \begin{itemize} \item the detection of EMRIs, producing false alarms with matched-filtering SNRs as high as $\rho \gtrsim 40$, and \item Bayesian parameter inference, introducing strong biases that push parameters well outside the expected 90\% credible intervals. \end{itemize}